-Reflecting on the questions we started with, we were able to unpack multiple layers and dimensions of the idea that is embodied by NTL as an approach, process as well as an outcome for women to move into non-normative ways of participating in the economy and in turn, contributing to their own and their families' social lives.
+Reflecting on the questions we started with, we were able to unpack multiple layers and dimensions of the idea embodied by NTLs as an approach, process as well as an outcome for women to move into non-normative ways of participating in the economy and, in turn, contributing to their own and their families' social lives.
 In identifying specific enablers and barriers, we find a range of issues that women face and find ways around, from participants' own narratives and lived experiences; many of which are also corroborated by existing literature.